AndreeeasN/pp4-empty-thoughts/README.md

   - All JS files pass through the [JSHint Validator](https://jshint.com/) without issues
 - Python
   - Python files pass through the [CI Python linter](https://pep8ci.herokuapp.com/) without issues
+  - The exception being settings.py containing a few strings exceeding the suggested PEP8 length limit.
+    - All but one are pre-made by django and as such have been left undisturbed
+    - The one added line is ```STATICFILES_STORAGE = 'cloudinary_storage.[...]'``` which contains a longer string.
+As this string is a full link I've opted to not split it for both legibility and to avoid any potential errors.
 - Lighthouse audit<br>
   ![Lighthouse Audit](static/images/readme/pp4-lighthouse.png)
 - The website has been tested to work in the following browsers: